 Summer in the South can be brutal, and with so many families moving here from around the country, they and their pets may be in for a big surprise.
 As we all know it’s not just the heat, it’s the humidity!
 Some pets enjoy extreme temperatures, but most of our exotic pets are not native to areas that have this type of climate.
 Here we bring you some tips to help keep your exotic pets of all types safe and comfy this season.

 Rabbits should not be kept in outdoor enclosures here, unless they are elevated and secure with proper flooring and air conditioning.
 They don’t tolerate temperatures over 85 degrees Fahrenheit well and life-threatening overheating can occur rapidly.
 Ectoparasites like fleas are a major concern, and fly strike is a real problem.
 Additionally the encroachment of RHDV-2 brings increased risk to rabbits permitted outdoors.
-As there is no cure and the vaccine is not yet available in our state, prevention is currently our only option.
+Every rabbit needs to be fully vaccinated against this most often fatal virus.
 Our veterinarians are happy to discuss the best housing options for your bun at your exam and make sure you are providing everything your little one needs for safety and comfort.

 You may want to get your bird or reptile outside on these nice days to enjoy some sunshine, and we encourage that with supervision.
 Never leave your pet alone outside, as predators like hawks, outdoor/stray cats, snakes, and even insects like ants can quickly become dangerous to them.
 Make sure your pet is in a secure, well-ventilated enclosure that has a portion in the shade, so your pet can self-regulate its body temperature.
 Make sure there is cool, fresh water available to drink.
 A dish big enough to soak or bathe in is a nice addition so they can splash and frolic freely.
 Just as with a child, never leave your pet alone in the water.
 Watch for indications that your pet may be ready to head back to a more comfortable temperature such as open-mouth breathing, hiding in the shade, or holding the wings away from the body.